neerajk555/SQL-Training-exercise/module-05-joins/08-Take-Home-Challenges.md

 ```

 Trade-offs
-- CTEs and window functions (used in advanced alternatives) make complex queries more readable but are covered in later modules.
+- CTEs and window functions (shown in PREVIEW comments) make complex queries more readable but are covered in Modules 6 & 8.
-Trade-offs
 - Using window functions simplifies ties in B; fallback: subquery for max count.
 - For A/D, ensure date comparisons are sargable; avoid functions on due_date in WHERE.